Analyzing Prospects for Quantum Advantage in Topological Data Analysis

 Thus performing imaginary time evolution and a Haar expectation value will give the required normalized Betti number.

 The remaining question centers around whether the imaginary time evolution can be performed on a classical computer in polynomial time.
-First, let us consider a decomposition of the Hamiltonian of the form where each $H_p$ is one-sparse and unitary and hence the eigenvalues of each are $\lambda_{p_i,\nu_i}$ in $\pm c_p$ where $\nu_i$ is an index of the eigenvalue and $p_i$ is the index of the Hamiltonian.
+First, let us consider a decomposition of the Hamiltonian of the form where each $H_p$ is one-sparse, {Hermitian}, and unitary.
+Hence the eigenvalues of each are $\lambda_{p_i,\nu_i} = \pm c_p$, where $\nu_i$ is an index of the eigenvalue and $p_i$ is the index of the Hamiltonian \cite{berry2007efficient,BerrySTOC14}.
 The Jordan-Wigner decomposition on $B$ provides such a decomposition and the projector $P$ can always be written as a sum of a reflection over computational basis states and an identity gate, which provides an efficient decomposition into one-sparse Hermitian and unitary terms.

 With this decomposition in hand, we focus on using a path-integral Monte-Carlo simulation of $\exp(-\TBG t)$.
-The path integral expansion works by first breaking up $e^{-\TBG t}$ into $r$ timeslices, Trotterizing over the matrices in a one-sparse decomposition of $\TBG$, and then expanding each one-sparse matrix in its eigenbasis.
-Since one sparse matrices can be efficiently diagonalized, this process is classically efficient.
-As notation, let $\Gamma$ denote a particular path of eigenvectors in the path integral representation, $W(\Gamma)$ be the product of overlaps between the eigenvalues and $\lambda_{p_i,\Gamma_i}$ be the eigenvalue corresponding to the eigenvector that appears in the $i^{\rm th}$ step in the path $\Gamma$.
+The path integral expansion works by first breaking up $e^{-\TBG t}$ into $r$ timeslices, Trotterizing over the matrices in our one-sparse {Hermitian} decomposition of $\TBG$ {(which is efficient to determine \cite{berry2007efficient,BerrySTOC14})}, and then expanding each one-sparse Hermitian matrix in its eigenbasis.
+Since one-sparse {Hermitian} matrices can be efficiently diagonalized, this process is classically efficient. {(Hermitian one-sparse matrices can be decomposed as a direct sum of 1 and 2-dimensional matrices, which are trivial to diagonalize.) }

+Let $\Gamma$ denote a particular path of eigenvectors in the path integral representation, $W(\Gamma)$ be the product of overlaps between the eigenvectors and $\lambda_{p_i,\Gamma_i}$ be the eigenvalue corresponding to the eigenvector that appears in the $i^{\rm th}$ step in the path $\Gamma$.
 Finally, let ${\rm Pr}(\Gamma)$ be a probability distribution from which the paths are drawn that can be chosen to reduce the variance (as is standard in importance sampling).
 We show in \append{PIMCdequant} that taking the Haar-expectation of the result leads to